crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 you can quickly pinpoint most production problems.

 This article teaches you how to take thread dumps and use them efficiently during an outage.
-This is a critical skill.

-Without this capability, you may be unable to diagnose production problem which can cause extended disruptions for your business.
+Reading thread dumps is a critical skill during production outages!

 ## Anatomy of a thread